dels07/soetiawan-deli-testtask-php/README.md

 Suggested lunch API.

+> Note: due to json file not updated you might need to modify the date in `$today` variable in `LunchService.php:21`.
+> Unit tests provided already demonstrated some dates.

 ## User Story

 As a User I would like to make a request to an API that will determine from a set of recipes what I can have for lunch today based on the contents of my fridge, so that I quickly decide what I’ll be having.